 The toilet system must provide for secure containment and adequate volume of storage.
 Human waste must be deposited directly into the container.
 The main river trip toilet system and system used at camps must be the washable, reusable type allowing for the sanitary transfer of waste materials to septic vaults or sewage treatment facilities.
 For day hikes and when the river trip is in progress between camps, trips must as an alternative use toilet systems of the type that use dry chemical/enzymes to render solid human waste into nonhazardous products acceptable for disposal in permitted landfills.
-(Products currently known to meet this criteria and render solid human waste into nonhazardous products acceptable for disposal in permitted landfills.
 (Products currently known to meet this criteria and render solid human waste into nonhazardous products include the PETT System from Phillips Environmental Products, Inc and the Restop 2 from American Innotek, Inc.) Because of their potential for leaking, plastic bucket systems like the "Scat Packer" are NOT permitted on the Colorado River within the Grand Canyon.
 Used PETT/Wag Bags must be placed in the trash and that trash MUST be stored in a waterproof container like a 20 MM ammo can.
 Toilet containers that have used PETT/Wag Bags in them cannot be washed out at the SCAT machine in Meadview.